Do you manage your money or you let money manage you?

 This will means you can pay your debt fast and also this will lower the amount of interest you have to pay to the lender.

-5. Choose either to use debt-snowball method or debt stacking method to pay your debts.
+5. Choose either to use the debt-snowball method or debt stacking method to pay your debts.

 *Debt-snowball method is when you owe more that one debt and choose to pay more money on the smallest debt whilst paying the minimum payment on larger debts.